Left Bundle Branch Block

 How is left bundle branch block treated?

-In young and healthy people, left bundle branch block is uncommon.
-If there are no other underlying heart problems, it appears to have little effect on how long you live.
-You may not need any treatment at all for left bundle branch block.
-This is especially likely if you have no other disease affecting your heart.
-People without any symptoms should still undergo careful evaluation.
+In young and healthy people, left bundle branch block is rare.
+This condition seems to have little effect on how long you live if you have no other underlying heart problems.
+You may not need any treatment at all, . especially when you have no other disease affecting your heart.
+But people without any symptoms should still undergo careful evaluation.

 In older people with coronary artery disease, left bundle branch block is associated with greater risk of death.
 This is especially true for people with heart failure.
-Left bundle branch block is also associated with greater risk of death after a heart attack.
+Left bundle branch block is also linked to a greater risk of death after a heart attack.

 Some people with left bundle branch block may need a permanent pacemaker.
-This is usually only needed if there are symptoms or another conduction problem along with left bundle branch block.
-A pacemaker helps ensure that the heart beats at the proper rate.
+A pacemaker helps keep the heart beating at the correct rate.
+This is usually only needed if you are having symptoms or have another conduction problem along with left bundle branch block.

 People with heart failure and left bundle branch block may need cardiac resynchronization therapy or CRT.
 This is a type of pacemaker therapy that helps the ventricles contract at the same time.
 CRT can increase the amount of blood that the heart ejects and can improve symptoms of shortness of breath and fatigue.